Glossary of Formal Languages and Compilation

 BNF (Backus-Naur Form)

-notation for describing language syntax. e ::= n | e + e means “e is either n, or e + e”.
+notation for describing the syntax of a language. e ::= n | e + e means “e is either n, or e + e”.

 → See L6